SN-F-QR/socket_backend/README.md

 ### Test in Python

 Run `main_video.py` as socket test server

-Run `socket_client_test.py` to send test case to server and check results
+Run `socket_client_test.py` to send test case to server and check results in all clients

 ## 清单